CMU-313/CMU-313.github.io/docs/projects/P5/index.md

     To manage all of the write-ups, we recommend saving the pages as a PDF to print or annotate on as you work through the assignment with your team.

-A) [**Project & Task Selection**](/projects/P5/1_projectcheck) – 80 points – due Thursday, February 2nd, 11:59pm
+A) [**Project & Task Selection**](/projects/P5/1_projectcheck) – 80 points – due Monday, April 17th, 11:59pm

-B) [**Project Presentations**](/projects/P5/2_projectfinal) – 100 points – due Tuesday, February 14th, 11:59pm
+B) [**Project Presentations**](/projects/P5/2_projectfinal) – 100 points – due Sunday, May 7th, 11:59pm, Presentation will be during exam timeslot, Monday, May 8th, 5pm - 8:30pm

-C) [**Project Report / Individual Reflections / Peer Review**](/projects/P5/2_projectfinal) – 140 points – due Thursday, March 2nd, 11:59pm
+C) [**Project Report / Individual Reflections / Peer Review**](/projects/P5/2_projectfinal) – 140 points – due Monday, May 8th, 11:59pm

-**Important Note**:
+!!! attention "Contributions"

-- We want to make sure that everyone is participating fully in the final project.
-For this project, we will be assessing participation in a variety of ways, including: artifact evaluation, self & peer evaluation (done as part of [individual reflection](#part-d-individual-reflection--peer-evaluations))
-- Credit due for the team will be awarded based on evidence of full participation in the team.
-Partial participation will receive partial credit.
+    We want to ensure that everyone is participating fully in the final project.
+For this project, we will be assessing participation in a variety of ways, including: artifact evaluation, self & peer evaluation.
+Credit due for the team components of P5 will be awarded based on evidence of full participation in the team. **Partial participation will receive partial credit.**

 If severe teamwork issues arise please contact the course staff.